worldpeaceenginelabs/METAVERSE-SEED/README.md

 - [x] Sharing function: Posts can be shared to Whatsapp, Gmail, and many more app and services via the Web Share API, on both mobile (templatetext + post text + post link) and desktop (post link only)
 - [x] Live Edit Cloud Atlas: A click on the settings icon brings you to Stackblitz and loads Cloud Atlas in a hot reloading developer IDE with preview.
 Not only for professionals!
 Try it out, you cant damage anything! ;)
 - [x] UI Branding: Animated Hex Grid background with moving light.
 Glassmorphism Style UI.
 Transitions and Fades.
+- [x] Atmosphere: Space and Ground Atmosphere added.
+3D map had to be deactivated because Atmosphere and Google Photorealistic 3D were not running together.
+Fix coming soon!
 - [ ] Fallback on another decentralized network: The Nostr network serves as a fallback in case the BitTorrent network fails for any reason.
 - [ ] Swearwords Detection: a static list or API
 - [ ] Decentralized censorship: If you dont like it, you can block it!
 But locally only!
 Every user decides for themselves what they want and what they dont want to see!